What are Future Skills – and why are they crucial?

 Future Skills – the most interesting Takeaways from the two events summarised:

-• Future readiness begins with people
+- Future readiness begins with people

 Future Skills such as fog competence, resilience, or critical thinking are essential key competencies.
 They are not static attributes; they can and must be developed long-term.
-For this reason, uncompromising personnel selection and development regarding such Future Skills is crucial for success.
+For this reason, uncompromising personnel selection and development regarding such Future Skills is crucial for success. - Fixed vs. Growth Mindset

 Reflecting on one's own attitude is central: Where do I or my organisation remain in a fixed mindset?
 What is the state of the growth mindset among individual leaders?
 Where is conscious rethinking needed?
-Only a growth mindset allows for continuous learning and adaptation and thus future readiness.
+Only a growth mindset allows for continuous learning and adaptation and thus future readiness. - Orchestra or Jazz Band?

 Leadership in complex times requires both: structure and improvisation.
-Future competence means consciously steering both: structured collaboration with a conductor like in an orchestra on one hand and the improvisation and spontaneity of a jazz band on the other.
+Future competence means consciously steering both: structured collaboration with a conductor like in an orchestra on one hand and the improvisation and spontaneity of a jazz band on the other. - Artificial Intelligence (AI) vs. Human Intelligence (HI)

 Artificial intelligence does not replace the human element – it complements it.
 Future-ready organizations combine AI with HI.
 Especially in Executive Search, the interplay of AI-supported diagnostics and personal expertise is essential today.
-This is exactly what Viavanta and The Future Company combine: data-driven algorithms and tools with human expertise in recruiting and Future Skills processes.
+This is exactly what Viavanta and The Future Company combine: data-driven algorithms and tools with human expertise in recruiting and Future Skills processes. - HR as a strategic partner

 Future Skills also change the role of HR.
 This development reflects a fundamental cultural shift: away from the “IQ mode”, which emphasises individual performance, towards the “WeQ mode”, where collective intelligence, cooperative abilities, and communal thinking become the decisive success factor – WeQ – more than IQ.